Address Validation Rule

 Edit Mapping

-Step 6 : Now once staging configuration is set, click on Edit button to edit mapping.
-Because at first, randomly Match Data Type gets assigned to column names, so user is required to update those Address Match Data Types w.r.t required columns.
+Step 6 : After configuring the staging settings, click on the Edit button to modify the mapping.
+Initially, Match Data Types are assigned randomly to column names, so the user needs to update these Address Match Data Types based on the required columns.
+The user can choose all columns by clicking Select All or include individual columns, as depicted below:

 mceclip0.png